There are two options available to traders for the payment of the following charges:

 - Excise Duty.

 You can pay by credit card, debit card or by single debit instruction.
 You can access this secure online application either through ROS or myAccount.
+See further guidance for more information about using RevPay to make payments.

 In addition to using the deferred payment scheme, you can pay VRT by cash.
 You can make these payments by Electronic Fund Transfer (EFT).